 Walt Medicis Dance Studio in Syracuse, New York

-[Dance Terminology] [Personal Hygiene] [Leading & Following] [Social Dance History]
+[Dance Terminology] [Leading & Following]

 Ballroom Dance Terminology